Reviewing MidWestOne Financial Group Inc. (MOFG)'s and ACNB Corporation (NASDAQ:ACNB)'s results | New Business Observer

 Volatility & Risk

 Institutional investors held 34.8% of MidWestOne Financial Group Inc. shares and 24.1% of ACNB Corporation shares.
-Insiders held 2.1% of MidWestOne Financial Group Inc. shares.
-Comparatively, ACNB Corporation has 3.3% of it’s share held by insiders.
+2.1% are MidWestOne Financial Group Inc.’s share held by insiders.
+Insiders Comparatively, held 3.3% of ACNB Corporation shares.

 Performance